Click on the audio player’s right arrow to listen to the radio show.

 Arab and African families were hit hard by the AIDS epidemic in France.
 They were amongst the first to be diagnosed in the early 1980s.
 The conjunction of poverty and racism then resulted in thousands of infections that were preventable and deaths that – once combination therapy became available in mid-1990s – were avoidable.
-It is estimated that men, women, and children of Arab and African origin account for half of the 35,000 AIDS deaths in France.
+It is estimated that men, women, and children of Arab and African origin account for half of the 35,000 AIDS deaths during the first two decades of the epidemic in France.

 “It’s not a radio show about AIDS.
 It’s about speaking to the needs of people living with HIV,” explains Reda.
 It’s about living with the virus, loving with the virus, and having healthy children despite the virus.
 “In 1995, when I started, the virus was still equated with a death sentence.
 Yet, a clinical trial had already demonstrated that antiretrovirals could prevent mother-to-child transmission.
 And the power of ‘harm reduction’ to reduce infections amongst injectors had just been recognized.”

 Today, the radio show celebrates the progress of medicine and its impact on the lives of families facing HIV.
 To love and to be loved.
 To have children and grand-children, knowing that (with a supportive doctor and good insurance) you will see them grow up as you grow old.